Possession of Burglary Tools in Florida

 Defenses to Possession of Burglary Tools

-In addition to the pretrial and trial defenses that can be raised in any criminal case, specific defenses to the crime of Possession of Burglary Tools include:
+In addition to the pretrial defenses and trial defenses that can be raised in any criminal case, specific defenses to the crime of Possession of Burglary Tools include:

-Other Use Intended
+Other Intended Use

 What this means is that if you break into a car to steal it and are found to be in possession of a screwdriver, to convict you of Possession of Burglary Tools, the State must adduce testimony showing that you used, or actually intended to use, the screwdriver to enter the car; not that you intended to use the screwdriver to hot-wire the ignition.